itsmedmd/music/README.md

-#Japanese bands and artists
+# Japanese Musicians

-With this project I focused more on design that I usually do.
+With this project I focused more on design that complex logic or impressive content.
 You can find live version [here](https://www.deimantasb.com/projects/japanese-musicians/preview/)